BE A HERO

 ABOUT NORSE and FIRES

-Urgent admittance to a critical care unit is essential.
-Many people require weeks to months in a medically induced coma, together with multiple anti-seizure medicines, and immunotherapies to try and stop the seizures and protect the brain.
-Uncontrolled seizures can injure the brain and cause swelling, so rapid seizure control is critical.
+Urgent admittance to critical care is essential.
+Many people require weeks or months in a medically induced coma, alongside multiple anti-seizure medications, and immunotherapies in an attempt to stop the seizures and protect the brain.
+Prolonged, uncontrolled seizures can cause brain injury and swelling, making rapid seizure control critical.

-What might trigger them?
-Growing evidence suggests immune dysregulation and neuroinflammation play a major role.
-Often, seizures begin after a seemingly mild viral illness (such as a cold, flu, or stomach bug) - symptoms so common that no one could reasonably predict or prevent what follows.
+Growing evidence suggests immune dysregulation and neuroinflammation play a central role in NORSE and FIRES.
+Seizures often begin after a seemingly mild viral illness (such as a cold, flu, or stomach bug) - symptoms so common that no one could reasonably predict or prevent what follows.

-How do NORSE and FIRES relate?
-FIRES is a subtype of NORSE, usually affecting children (though adults can be affected).
-It’s classified as FIRES when a febrile illness occurs 24 hours to 2 weeks before seizures begin.
+FIRES is a subtype of NORSE, most commonly affecting children (though adults can be affected).
+It is diagnosed when a febrile illness occurs 24 hours to two weeks before the onset of seizures.

 We need to stop NORSE and FIRES from devastating lives.
-More research is urgently needed to help improve our understanding, identify better treatments, and one day - find a cure.
+Urgent research is needed to improve understanding, identify more effective treatments, and ultimately - find a cure.

 OUR SERVICES

-We fund, support, and advocate for UK-led research into NORSE and FIRES, collaborating with families, clinicians, researchers, and epilepsy organisations worldwide to deepen understanding, accelerate new treatments, and ultimately find a cure.
+Research and Advocacy: We fund, support, and advocate for UK-led research into NORSE and FIRES.
+We work in close collaboration with families, clinicians, researchers, and epilepsy organisations in the UK and internationally to deepen understanding, accelerate new treatments, and ultimately find a cure.

-We support children’s wellbeing through funding animal-assisted and creative therapies, bringing moments of joy when it's needed the most.
-We even have our own Therapy Dog, a superhero black Labrador Dog called Daisy!
-Read more about Daisy here.
+Children's Wellbeing: We support children’s emotional wellbeing by funding animal-assisted and creative therapies.
+We even have our own Therapy Dog - a superhero black Labrador called Daisy 🐾You can learn more about Daisy and her work here here.

 SAM'S STORY

-In March 2021, aged just five years old, Sam fell critically ill following what seemed like a simple virus.
-Sam had no history of epilepsy, or any underlying conditions, when he was suddenly struck by FIRES (Febrile Infection Related Epilepsy Syndrome) - a rare and devastating type of epilepsy that triggered relentless, explosive seizures.
-FIRES is believed to affect just one in a million children.
-There is currently no cure.
+In March 2021, aged just five years old, Sam’s family’s world fell apart when he suddenly became critically ill following what appeared to be a simple viral infection.
+Sam had no history of epilepsy and no underlying health conditions when he was struck by FIRES (Febrile Infection-Related Epilepsy Syndrome) - a rare and devastating epilepsy syndrome that triggers relentless, explosive seizures.
+FIRES is very rare, and there is currently no cure.

-Despite spending seven weeks in a medically induced coma at Queens Medical Centre, Nottingham undergoing intensive treatments, and showing extraordinary fight, Sam tragically passed away in his parent's arms on 8th May 2021.
-He died from catastrophic and irreversible brain damage caused by the continuous seizures.
-To read more about Sam's story click on the button below.
+Despite spending seven weeks in a medically induced coma at Queen’s Medical Centre in Nottingham, undergoing intensive treatments and fighting with extraordinary courage, Sam tragically passed away in his parents’ arms on 8 May 2021.
+He died from catastrophic and irreversible brain damage caused by continuous, uncontrolled seizures.

-To honour Sam’s life, his mum Rachel founded Sam’s Superheroes Foundation, determined to try and spare other families from facing the devastation of NORSE and FIRES.
+To honour Sam’s life and legacy, his mum Rachel founded Sam’s Superheroes Foundation, determined to help prevent other families from facing the devastation of NORSE and FIRES.

 .jpg)